homestar92/ring-lardner-transcriptions/Gas, Oil, and Air.md

 I and eleven o’clock arrived at the same time.

-“all set!” says the fella when he seen me come in.
+“All set!” says the fella when he seen me come in.
 “I’ve even got the starter workin’.”

 “How about the accelerator?” says I.

-“It’s o.K.,” he says.
+“It’s O.K.,” he says.
 “It was just disconnected.”

 I climbed in, or started to, and come within a ace o” breakin’ a leg or somethin’.
 The floor board was missin’ and they wasn’t nothin’ but Nature and machinery between me and the ground.
 I happened to be hangin’ on to the seat and the dash with my hands or it’d of been good night.